 - Protecting native plants in a unique South African ecosystem

-Your feature may ultimately be considered for publication in South Africa via Times Media Group outlets and in US news outlets with which Round Earth Media works.
+Your feature may ultimately be considered for publication in South Africa via Times Media Group outlets and in US news outlets.
 These outlets include The New York Times, Al Jazeera, USA Today, Newsweek, National Public Radio, and many more.

 Published Student Work